Izzy-2023/seir-seal-project1/readme.md

 Here put a mix of text explanation plus a picture giving us an idea of the layout of your website.

 > The mock up images below will show how the website will look like on a laptop/desktop and mobile phone.
 This is a simple website with a title, description, input search box and search button.
-Once the user enters a name of the rover in the search box and clicks on the search button, they will be present with a image below the search box and search button.
+Once the user enters a name of the rover in the search box and clicks on the search button, they will be presented with an image and description below the search box and search button.

 #### Desktop View